International Family Law

 We have in our staff a paralegal with a degree in legal translation in Spanish and can assist Spanish speaking clients without an outside translator.
 For all other languages, we are comfortable working with a translator to communicate with our clients.

-We have dealing with issues in foreign countries and coordinated with courts, attorneys and legal documents in many countries around the world, including Japan, China, Korea, Mexico, Guatemala, El Salvador, Panama, Brazil, Colombia, Cuba, Belize, Hungary, Poland, Bosnia, Bulgaria, Croatia, Macedonia, Russia, Cyprus, Sweden, Germany, France, England, Rwanda, WHERE BEAU LIVED, Egypt, Iran, United Arab Emirates, Israel, Philippines, Thailand, India, Vietnam, Australia, Canada.
+We have dealing with issues in foreign countries and coordinated with courts, attorneys and legal documents in many countries around the world, including Japan, China, Korea, Mexico, Guatemala, El Salvador, Panama, Brazil, Colombia, Cuba, Belize, Hungary, Poland, Bosnia, Bulgaria, Croatia, Macedonia, Russia, Cyprus, Sweden, Germany, France, England, Rwanda, Democratic Republic of The Congo, Egypt, Iran, United Arab Emirates, Israel, Philippines, Thailand, India, Vietnam, Australia, Canada.